arcaraynier/Jan-repo/README.md

 March 14, [9:27am] time is so fast  i do have job now, and im overwhelm.
 March 15, 2025 [11:12 pm] overwhelm and self doubt for the future.
+March 17, 2025 4:19 am scared and overwhelming, I need to overcome this